woofers/react-sheet-slide/README.md

 this component optionally supports a fully-featured modal.
 Alterativly the sheet can be used on desktop as-well if so desired.

-This library is largely based on the fantastic [react-spring-bottom-sheet](https://github.com/stipsan/react-spring-bottom-sheet).
-While [react-spring-bottom-sheet](https://github.com/stipsan/react-spring-bottom-sheet) is much more feature-packed than `react-sheet-slide`, supporting more props like many different callbacks on sheet snap start/end.
-However the extra dependencies like `xstate` and the `resize-observer` polyfill can lead to a larger bundle size.
-Also using `react-spring` as a dependencies instead of a peer dependencies limits users of the library from controlling the version of `react-spring` they use.
-It can also lead to 2 versions of `react-spring` being bundled, if the user is using a newer or older major version than the library.

-By simplifying the API these libraries can be removed, and by moving `react-spring` to a peer dependencies makes the library have a much lighther footprint.
-Also `react-sheet-slide` includes a dark mode and a fully-featured desktop modal that can be enabled for non-mobile users.
-It also adds support for a backdrop animation similar to Apple's UIKit.

 ## Features

 - Responsive way to display blocking modal-like content on mobile web-apps.